Szmelc-INC/Universal-Discord-Bot/README.md

 coinflip     - Flip a coin
 diceroll     - Roll a dice (either D6 or D20)
-randomstring - Generate random string of characters
+randomstring - Generate random string of characters help         - Display currently enabled modules and list of commands
 ```

 #### **NSFW**